-- 11.47 Further guidance in respect of national planning policy is contained within PPW: Edition 11 Chapter 4 Active and Social Places and within TAN4 Retailing and Town Centres. - 11.48 PPW Ed.
-11 gives specific recognition for the role local and village shops and public houses play within communities and the potential impact of their loss.
-Consequently, reference should therefore be made to policy RTC2 below. - 11.49 Proposals for retail activity within rural Carmarthenshire should be considered in accordance with policy RTC2. - 11.50 Town Centres are not always capable of accommodating particular types of retailing such as bulky goods owing to the requirements for large sites and buildings and the implications for traffic generation and parking.
+11.45 Further guidance in respect of national planning policy is contained within PPW:Edition 11 - Chapter 4 Active and Social Places and within TAN4 Retailing and TownCentres.

+11.46 Town Centres are not always capable of accommodating particular types of retailing or other town centre uses such as bulky goods owing to the requirements for large sites and buildings and the implications for traffic generation and parking.
 Consequently, such outlets have been permitted in out-of-centre locations in accordance with national guidance, either in the form of individual units or collectively on retail parks.
-In view of the increasing pressures for such outlets, the Revised LDP seeks to address the issue of retail parks and defines the criteria to be applied to prospective developments.
-In this respect, the policies relating to retail parks promote the co-location of appropriate retail facilities and reducing the proliferation of separate retail destinations within the County.
-Such a strategy is more sustainable in transport terms and will allow retail businesses to benefit from the collective attraction of co-location. - 11.51 The Plan recognises that certain types of retail and leisure facilities cannot be suitably accommodated within town centre locations and that Regional Centres (Retail Parks) can play a role in accommodating this need.
-However, the scale, type and location of retail development should not undermine the attractiveness, vitality, and viability of existing town centres. - 11.52 A sequential approach should be adopted which means that first preference should be for existing town centre locations as listed in the retail hierarchy, and then for sites immediately adjoining town centres.
-If there are no suitable available sites in these locations, only then may development in other non-town centre and edge of centre locations including but not exclusive to the following existing regional centres (retail parks) will be considered:
+If pressure for such outlets continues, then the Revised LDP seeks to address the issue of retail parks and defines the criteria to be applied to prospective developments.
+In this respect, the policies relating to retail parks promote the co-location of appropriate retail facilities and reducing the proliferation of separate retail destinations within the County, provided the need, impact and sequential tests are satisfied.
+Such a strategy is more sustainable in transport terms and will allow retail businesses to benefit from the collective attraction of co-location.

+11.47 The Plan recognises that certain types of retail and leisure facilities may not be suitably accommodated within town centre locations and that Regional Centres (Retail Parks) can play a role in accommodating this need.
+However, the scale, type and location of retail development should not undermine the attractiveness, vitality, and viability of existing town centres.

+11.48 A sequential approach should be adopted which means that first preference should be for existing town centre locations as listed in the retail hierarchy, and then for sites immediately adjoining town centres.
+If there are no suitable available sites in these locations, only then may development in edge of centre locations be considered followed by, but not limited to, the following existing regional centres (retail parks) will be considered: